EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.__

- * Betancourt.
-What should the absolute accuracy goals be for the ODE integrators?
  * Ben / Allen.
 Should we support the Feather format?
  * Sebastian. cvodes integration...would need help